Most people with pericarditis need monitoring and treatment to reduce the pain and swelling.

 Usually the cause of pericarditis can’t be found.
 A viral infection is often suspected, but is difficult to confirm.

-The most common symptom of pericarditis is chest pain.
+The most common symptom of pericarditis is sharp, piercing chest pain in the centre or left hand of your chest.

 Depending on the cause of pericarditis, symptoms may also include: